CroPo/roguelike-tutorial-2018/part_5/README.md

 This compiles fine, because `targets` lifetime ends when it goes out of scope (the closing bracket).
 I'm still missing the message at this point, which is added easily.

+### Game States

+Not really much to say here.
+Just did what had to be done.